millerms/CranburyChiropractic/_pages/services/diversified-technique.md

   <details class="reveal reveal--up">
     <summary>How many visits will I need?</summary>
     <div class="faq__content">
       It depends on your goals and how you respond.
-We track progress and keep the plan right‑sized.
+Typically, if chiropractic treatment is appropriate, you will experience meaningful improvement within two weeks.
+We track progress, keep the plan right‑sized, and adjust as needed.
     </div>
   </details>
 </div>